-A medical virtual receptionist for a healthcare practice is someone in the first line of contact between the patient and the medical practice.
-They can field incoming calls, make outgoing calls, set appointments and confirmations, reschedule appointments, assist with prior-authorisations, pre-authorizations, and more.
-They can do exactly the same as in-practice front desk employees, but they do it from a remote location.
+A virtual medical receptionist for a healthcare practice is someone in the first contact line between the patient and the medical practice.
+They can field incoming calls, make outgoing calls, set appointments and confirmations, reschedule appointments, assist with prior authorizations, pre-authorizations, and more.
+They can do the same as in-practice front desk employees, but they do it from a remote location.

-Many medical providers still perceive medical VAs to be additional resources to help out their current in-practice employees during times of crisis or to alleviate pressure by taking care of the tedious, time-consuming tasks that they don’t have time for.
+Many medical providers still perceive medical VAs as additional resources to help out their current in-practice employees during times of crisis or to alleviate pressure by taking care of the tedious, time-consuming tasks they don’t have time for.

-This assumption is false, and the growing demand for medical virtual assistants and medical virtual receptionists nationwide testify to the growing importance of the roles they play in medical practices.
-Let’s take a moment to examine the roles of a medical virtual receptionist at a practice.
+This assumption is false, and the growing demand for virtual medical assistants and virtual medical receptionists nationwide testifies to the increasing importance of the roles they play in medical practices.
+Let’s take a moment to examine the parts of a medical virtual receptionist at a practice.

 What other roles can medical virtual assistants play at a practice?

-When considering the different roles medical virtual assistants can play at a practice, compared the associated reduction in costs, and additional benefits, it is no wonder that the market is for VAs in the USA is continuing to grow.
+When considering the different roles medical virtual assistants can play in practice, compared to the associated reduction in costs, and additional benefits, it is no wonder that the market for VAs in the USA is continuing to grow.

 The market is set to expand from $684 million in 2021 to $5.3 billion in 2028, according to a recent report published by The American Health Information Management Association (AHIMA).
 That is a compounded annual growth rate (CAGR) of 34%.

-The roles depicted below can be stand-alone roles for individual VAs or teams or they could be performed by one medical virtual receptionist, depending on the size of the practice.
+The roles depicted below can be stand-alone for individual VAs or teams or performed by one medical virtual receptionist, depending on the size of the practice.

-Your medical virtual receptionist will be actively involved in maintaining relationships with patients, in person and online, from the moment of first contact, until the last bill is settled.
-In a changing world where the patient experience is becoming more important to the well-being of a medical practice, the role of the patient coordinator is also becoming more vital.
+Your medical virtual receptionist will be actively involved in maintaining relationships with patients, in person and online, from the moment of first contact until the last bill is settled.
+In a changing world where the patient experience is becoming more critical to the well-being of medical practice, the role of the patient coordinator is also becoming more vital.

 But this role also has financial ramifications.
-Without a detailed focus on patient benefit verification and pre-authorisations, the practice stand the risk of paying hefty penalties imposed by the No Surprises Act of 2022.
+Without a clear focus on patient benefit verification and pre-authorizations, the practice stands the risk of paying hefty penalties imposed by the No Surprises Act of 2022.

-Medical virtual receptionists can play the role of medical specialists which means that they can be empowered to prioritize appointments for those in fast need of medical care.
+Medical virtual receptionists can be medical specialists, which means they can be empowered to prioritize appointments for those in fast need of medical care.

 This role can alleviate the medical provider from unnecessary answering of questions and spending more time away from their core focus which is providing excellent medical care.